Home / MBur blog / Is Candle Soot Dangerous? W...

 The solution is not to stop burning candles.
 It is to burn the right ones.
 Pure beeswax, non toxic fragrance, wooden or clean cotton wicks, no chemical dyes, trimmed before every use.
 That combination produces a burn that is genuinely different, not just marginally better.

 "I absolutely love these candles!
 I instantly notice the difference in the air quality, in comparison to the Bath and Body scented candles.
 I love Bath and Body's candles but I acknowledge that it caused a slight headache and other minor respiratory discomfort.
 Awesome products.
 Totally addicted."
-Jason H., verified buyer
+Jason H., Sunday Reset Candle

 If you want to start somewhere, the Wine Down beeswax candle (starting at $20 for the 20 hour size) is a clean, calming option built for exactly the kind of daily home burning that makes wax quality matter most.